eavestn/cloud-migration-guidebook/README.md

 [The Rolls Royce MErline wasn't built in a vacuum](https://www.iwm.org.uk/history/the-rolls-royce-merlin-engine).
 Aviation itself is a really interesting lesson in innovation and timescale.
 If you consider that the [Wright Brothers](https://airandspace.si.edu/explore/stories/researching-wright-way) first flew in

+##### My Bias

+There's a lot of emotion in my **Introduction** below.
+I've tried to provide some citations, but significant portions are experience based.
+My "feeling" isn't a good one.
+I think our industry is failing.
+And I think it is failing for one simple reason: missplaced arrogance.
+I write a lot from that perspective: that despite the fact that we _know_ there is a good way to delivery software, we continuously seek to make it overly complex and largely do so from a foundation of ignorance.

 #### The History

 There's a fight going on right now in the mid-2020s; the reputation of the cloud is diminishing.
 A number of organizations are evaluating their infrastructural posture not having seen the gains they expected by moving off-premises and into "the cloud".
 Some go as far as to define this fight and evaluation as the early stages of an exodus.
 My _feeling_?
 Like Marx wrote of the economies, the utopian future is the coming-to-rest of the cloud vs. on-premises predulum smack in the center.
 But, here's the thing: on-premises solutions are _cheaper_ (see [**The Problems With Cheap On-Premises Services**](#the-problem-with-cheap-on-premises-services) later).
 Think about it, how many servers could you purchase for $50K a month - a real number that won't shock many technology leaders of cloud-based companies barely breaking $1M USD ARR (though it should, particularly as the spend is likely over-inflated by bad decisions in the magnitude of 10x)?